 - Insufficient or missing mental health and resilience training (prior to a disaster) and debriefing (after a disaster)

-The list above is simply some of the potential scenarios that can lead to behavioral and mental health problems, eventually triggering suicidal ideation and suicide.
+The list above is simply some of the potential scenarios that can lead to behavioral and mental health issues, eventually triggering suicidal ideation and suicide.
 However, there may be additional personal, physical, and environmental factors that cause first responders to become suicidal.

 In terms of barriers for treatment, aside from feeling as if, “I am a failure if I ask for help,” or, “Because I’m a first responder, I should be able to handle this,” there can be added perceptions that treatment for mental health is a sign of weakness.
 While this stigma is not as prevalent as it once was, it’s important for first responders to recognize that asking for help is one of the best first steps they can take!